humio/issues/README.md

 - Screeshots
 - Videos

-## Linking to issues in this repository from other GitHub repositories

-GitHub is providing a very neat `org/repo#42` notation for linking to issues outside of the current repository, for instance humio/issues#1

 ## Providing Feedback and Request Features

 Getting feedback from our users are of key importance to us.
 So, if you have feedback you can create an issue here, send a mail to support@humio.com, or message us on Slack.